nitro41992/splitting-sucks/docs/implementation_plan.md

         - **Solution:** Configured emulators to listen on `0.0.0.0` via `firebase.json`.
 Configured Flutter app (`main.dart`) to use the host PC's local Wi-Fi IP (e.g., `192.168.0.152`) for `emulatorHost` when `USE_FIRESTORE_EMULATOR=true`.
 Ensured Windows Firewall allows incoming TCP connections on emulator ports for the private network.
     - ✅ **Resolved:** Google Sign-In flow fixed.
         - **Solution:** Refactored `AuthService.signInWithGoogle` to use the `google_sign_in` plugin first to get credentials directly from Google, then pass the resulting credential to `FirebaseAuth.instance.signInWithCredential()`.
 This decouples the Google OAuth web flow from the emulator connection.
-        - **Further Solution:** Ensured correct SHA-1 fingerprint for the debug build (`B8:FB:62:9B:57:EA:A6:FF:1B:EE:1E:E3:C6:C7:74:58:2F:06:42:AD`) was registered in the correct Google Cloud Project ("billfie-dev") for an Android-type OAuth 2.0 Client ID.
+        - **Further Solution:** Ensured correct SHA-1 fingerprint (`B8:FB:...:AD`) was registered in the correct Google Cloud Project ("billfie-dev") for an Android-type OAuth 2.0 Client ID.
+Addressed "already in use" error by deleting conflicting ID from production GCP.
+        - **Further Solution:** Added SHA-256 fingerprint (`EE:92:...:98`) to Firebase Project settings for the Android app.
         - **Further Solution:** Corrected `google-services.json` to be generated from the "billfie-dev" Firebase project, ensuring it contains the appropriate `project_id` and the Android client `certificate_hash` matching the debug SHA-1.
-Resolved issues with conflicting client configurations in `google-services.json` and incorrect OAuth Client ID setups in Google Cloud Console (ensuring Android Client ID with debug SHA-1 was in the `billfie-dev` GCP and not conflicting with the production "billfie" GCP).
+Resolved issues with conflicting client configurations in `google-services.json`.
+        - **Further Solution:** Corrected API Key Application Restrictions in Google Cloud Console to include the Android package name and debug SHA-1 fingerprint.
     - ✅ **Resolved:** Sign-out navigation fixed.
         - **Solution:** Removed temporary `AuthService` instantiation from `main()`; ensured `AuthService` provided by `AppWithProviders` is used consistently.
 Added debug logging to `MyApp`'s `StreamBuilder` to verify state changes.
     - ✅ Anonymous sign-in via `autoSignInForEmulator` now working correctly with the emulator.
     - ✅ **Resolved:** Emulator sign-out persistence after clean rebuild.
         - **Solution:** Modified `AuthService.authStateChanges` getter to consistently use the main user stream (`_userStreamController.stream`) in emulator mode.
 This ensures the UI correctly reflects the null user state after sign-out, preventing a stale authenticated state (often the previously Google-signed-in user) from persisting due to the emulator's auth state bypass logic.
+    - ✅ **Firebase App Check Setup (Debug):**
+        - Added `firebase_app_check` dependency and initialization code to `main.dart`.
+        - Registered Play Integrity provider (with SHA-256) and Debug provider in Firebase Console.
+        - Correctly added the generated debug token from app logs to the Firebase Console, resolving initial 403 errors.
+    - ⚠️ **Dependency Updates Attempted:** Relaxed constraints in `pubspec.yaml`, ran `flutter pub get` (updated several Firebase packages), explicitly added `play-services-auth` to `android/app/build.gradle`.
+These steps did not resolve the core remaining issues.
-    - ⚠️ **Remaining Issue (High Priority):** Persistent `SecurityException: Unknown calling package name 'com.google.android.gms'` (seen in `GoogleApiManager` errors).
-Needs investigation and resolution; could indicate issues with Play Services integrity, device state, or deeper permission issues.
+    - ⚠️ **Remaining Issue (Highest Priority):** Persistent `SecurityException: Unknown calling package name 'com.google.android.gms'` (seen in `GoogleApiManager` errors).
+Occurs on both physical device and emulator, even after configuration fixes and dependency updates.
+Needs urgent investigation.
-    - ⚠️ **New Issue (High Priority):** Logs now show `W/ManagedChannelImpl: Failed to resolve name. status={1}` errors.
-This indicates potential network/DNS resolution issues when connecting to Firebase backend services (e.g., Firestore, Functions) and needs immediate investigation.
+    - ⚠️ **Remaining Issue (High Priority):** Persistent `W/ManagedChannelImpl: Failed to resolve name. status={1}` errors and Firestore `UNAVAILABLE` errors (e.g., `UnknownHostException: Unable to resolve host "firestore.googleapis.com"`).
+Likely a symptom of the `GoogleApiManager` issue, preventing reliable network connections.
+Needs urgent investigation.
+    - ⚠️ **Remaining Issue (Lower Priority):** App Check placeholder token warning (`No AppCheckProvider installed`) reappears later in the app lifecycle, potentially due to the `GoogleApiManager` issue disrupting App Check communication.
+    - ⚠️ **Remaining Issue (Lower Priority):** Google Sign-In sometimes fails initially with `ApiException: 10` before succeeding on a subsequent attempt.
+Likely related to the `GoogleApiManager` issue or propagation delays.
     - ✅ Firebase services correctly connect to emulators using the host PC's LAN IP.

 ## Environment Setup Status